This set of Engineering Metrology Multiple Choice Questions & Answers (MCQs) focuses on “Plain Gauges”.

 d) Can be used to check dimension of manufactured part

 Explanation: These gauges do not have any scale.
-These gauges are used only for determining that the inspected part is within specified limit or not.
-They do not used to indicate actual value.
+These gauges are used only for determining that the inspected part is within a specified limit or not.
+They do not use to indicate actual value.
 Plain gauges are mostly used to check unthreaded shafts and holes.

 2. What of the following option correctly define a solid gauge?

 a) Gauging portion and handle separately manufactured

 d) Gauges that are not used for cylindrical holes